All You Need to Know About Postage Meters

 Postage meters are currently authorized for use on all mail services (except periodicals), including Domestic First-Class Mail® services, Priority Mail®services, Express Mail® services, Parcel Post™, International Mail, Presorted First-Class Mail discount services, and Extra Services.

-If I am sending a package or envelope that requires extra postage, how will I know to how much I should set the postage amount?
+If I am sending a package or envelope that requires extra postage, how do I know the right postage amount?

 Postage meters come with postal scales, which are often integrated into the postage meter itself.
 Simply place the envelope or package on the scale, and the correct postage is determined and set immediately.